blaylockbk/HorelS3-Archive/README.md

 > _NOTE: In order to set bucket names that are all lower case to public, I had to modify the configuration file.
 In my `.s3cfg` file on the `host_bucket` line, remove the “s” after `$(bucket)`.
 Once I did this I can could and make public whatever bucket name I want._

-First navigate to `/uufs/chpc.utah.edu/common/home/horel-group/archive_s3/s3cmd-2.0.1` directory.
+First navigate to the `/uufs/chpc.utah.edu/common/home/horel-group7/Pando_Scripts/s3cmd-2.0.1/` directory.

 #### Make public
 Make a bucket public: